Fulton v. City of Philadelphia: Decision

 Justice Samuel Alito wrote an opinion concurring in judgment, which was joined by Justices Clarence Thomas and Neil Gorsuch.
 Justice Gorsuch also wrote an opinion concurring in judgment, which Thomas and Alito joined.
 In both opinions, the Justices expressed concerns that the majority rationale for the judgment did not do enough to support religious freedoms and had left Smith in place.
 Alito called for the overturning of Smith and wrote in his opinion "The Court has emitted a wisp of a decision that leaves religious liberty in a confused and vulnerable state.
 Those who count on this Court to stand up for the First Amendment have every right to be disappointed – as am I." Alito opined that the Smith standard should be replaced with "the standard that Smith replaced: A law that imposes a substantial burden on religious exercise can be sustained only if it is narrowly tailored to serve a compelling government interest."
+In his concurrence, Alito also reiterated the history behind foster care as well as the role of religion, by describing the care of orphaned and abandoned children as “dat[ing] back to the earliest days of the Church.”
+Alito traced the history of religious involvement in the operation of orphanages and connected this history to our modern reliance on foster families.
+In Justice Alito’s telling, it is the modern same-sex rights that are interfering with the Catholic Church’s honorable long-standing tradition of caring for needy children.
 Gorsuch's opinion echoed Alito's call for overturning Smith, adding that the majority opinion had undertaken a "dizzying series of maneuvers" to arrive at their judgment.